 By adjusting the sensor's bridge-excitation current, two 12-bit DACs within the MAX1458 implement fine control of the sensor's gain and temperature coefficient (tempco) of gain.
 The internal, fully differential PGA/IA (instrumentation amplifier) front end has 90dB of common-mode rejection and digitally controllable gain in the +45V/V to +220V/V range.
 To achieve control of the sensor offset and the temperature compensation of offset, the signal following the PGA is summed with the outputs of two more 12-bit DACs.
 An on-board 128-bit EEPROM contains the input data for each DAC, plus a configuration register and 24 bits of "user area" for general use.
 The IC also includes a high-tempco resistor that is useful as a temperature sensor when compensating certain types of transducers.

-front-end device.
+The MAX1457 (Figure 2) is a high-accuracy, mixed-signal, linearizedfront-end device.
 Unlike the MAX1458, it includes a 12-bit ADC that digitizes the raw sensor temperature and develops addresses for an external linearization EEPROM.
 A 120-segment curve stored in this EEPROM applies the offset and gain corrections that linearize and temperature-correct the MAX1457 output.

 Figure 2.The MAX1457 sensor-linearizer IC in its ratiometric configuration.